-After completing my BA in Hispanic Studies with European Studies (2008-2012) at Queen Mary, University of London, and my MA in Comparative Literature at King's College London (2013-2014), I worked in the charity and arts education sectors as a Project Coordinator.
-I began my PhD in English Literature at Cardiff University in 2019 and I am currently studying part-time.
+After completing my BA in Hispanic Studies with European Studies (2008-2012) at Queen Mary, University of London, and my MA in Comparative Literature at King's College London (2013-2014), I worked in the charity and arts education sectors as a Project Coordinator, particularly within outreach positions and higher education widening participation initiatives.
+My PhD is funded by the AHRC and I am jointly supervised by Dr Alix Beeston (Cardiff University) and Dr Debra Ramsay (University of Exeter).

 My main research focus is intermediality within women's contemporary accounts of war.